The Complete 2020 Small Business Guide To Holiday Shipping: Deadlines, Prices, & How To Save

 FedEx Holiday Shipping Deadlines

-With FedEx, the last day to ship a package and have it arrive by Christmas is December 25.
-But, if you want to save some money, and save a poor soul from having to work on Christmas day, you’ll want to send your packages before this date.
+With FedEx, you could choose to ship a package on December 25 and still have it arrive by Christmas Day.
+But if you want to save a lot of money, and save a poor soul from having to work on Christmas, you’ll need to send your packages a little sooner.
 See the deadlines below:

 |FedEx Shipping Deadlines|